 11 The Shamen – Hear Me O My People (Orbital – Delays Expected) (One Little Indian CD, 1990)

 En-tact, The Shamen’s career highlight, convinced a lot of people on the indie side of the fence to come on over and embrace beats.
 The one to own is the 1990 release with the original unmixed Human NRG (black cover and silver writing), not the later remixed and more poppier version from 1991.
 Buried at the end of the first CD pressing is this classic with the Hartnoll brothers.
 Hear Me O My People samples a speech from Reverend Allan Boesak, a South African anti-apartheid preacher with a trippy dubbed-out and slow-building BPM all the way through.
 Perfect and potent crossover material.

 12 Kraftwerk – Musique Non Stop (Radio Edit) (EMI 12″, 1986)

 “To me, Electric Café sounds like it was influenced by the artists that they themselves influenced.”
 (Esteban Rincon).
 My first Kraftwerk album and one that took me months to get my head around.
 So this is where the future was.
-Musique Non Stop’s lyrics comprise the title of the song being repeatedly chanted by a generic male and generic female voice in English and a computerised male voice in French.
+Musique Non Stop’s lyrics comprise the title of the song being repeatedly chanted by generic male and female voices in English and a computerised male voice in French.
 The video shows a computer animated representation of the band.
 This perfectly formed radio edit can be found on the B-Side of the 12″; there are two shorter mixes on the 7″.
 Techno pop at its best.

 13 U2 – I Still Haven’t Found What I’m Looking For (Island 7″, 1987)